cjerrington/new-website/src/posts/2023/2023-01-02-working-wtih-jekyll-tags.md

 ---
 title: "Working with Tags in Jekyll"
-excerpt: Jekyll has some powerful uses now with categories, tags, post, pages.
+description: Jekyll has some powerful uses now with categories, tags, post, pages.
 I found a unique way to create a page just for one post."
 tags:
   - jekyll
   - 100DaysToOffload